Sorry, you need to enable JavaScript to visit this website.

 Our salient issues are the areas we have identified as those human rights at risk of the most severe negative impact on people through our activities or business relationships.

 They are informed by human rights impact assessments (HRIAs) carried out between 2009 and 2017 and the human rights risk assessment (HRRA) methodology that we developed over the course of 2020 and 2021, as well as our audit, monitoring and grievance mechanisms and processes.
-Our new Human Rights Steering Committee oversees and guides the strategic direction and implementation of the Salient Issue Action Plans.
+Our new Human Rights Steering Committee oversees and guides the strategic direction and implementation of our Salient Issue Action Plans.

 Our 10 salient issues are: